Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

                   var-hubnetwork-azfw-configurationFileName: hub-azfw/hub-network.parameters.json
           ```

-     * When using Hub Networking with Fortigate
+     * When using Hub Networking with Fortigate Firewall
         * Set `var-hubnetwork-nva-configurationFileName` with the file name of the Hub Networking configuration.  i.e. `hub-nva/hub-network.parameters.json`

           **Sample environment YAML (Networking section only)**